 This article is for informational purposes only and does not constitute legal advice.

 When a person dies without a valid will in Alabama, to distribute their assets to the heirs at law, an estate must be opened in the Probate Court.
 This process is referred to as Probate.
-During this process, the court applies Alabama’s intestate succession laws to determine who inherits.
+During this process, the court applies Alabama’s intestacy laws to determine who inherits.
 The outcome depends largely on your surviving relatives.
-Alabama law establishes a hierarchy that typically follows this order:

 - Spouse